Restraining Order Basics

 If the person making the complaint does not fall into one of the five categories of family or household members set out above, then you can get rid of the order right away, before you even get to the actual allegations.

-You state, "Your honor, there is a jurisdiction issue about a family or household member issue to address before we proceed."
+You state, "Your honor, there is an issue to address before we start, about whether we are family or household members.
 Then, you explain how there is no necessary “family or household” relationship between the parties in the case as defined in Section One of Chapter 209A, and the court must dismiss the matter without going any further.

 Chapter 209A, Section 4